DeKalb County COVID-19 Response Grants

 - A brief final report on all funded projects is required within three months of the grant award.
 Other reports on project status and/or accomplishments may be requested by the Community Foundation at any time.

-- For-profit entities are not eligible to apply at this time.
+- For-profit and government entities are not eligible to apply.

 Organizational Funding Partners